fdeblasio/pokeemerald-expansion/README.md

 - Connected the north and northwest sections of the Safari Zone
 - Both Shoal Cave items are now available in low tide, which is available more often
 - Mirage Island now always appears
-    - Wynaut from Mirage Island will have their Hidden Ability
+    - Pokémon from Mirage Island will have their Hidden Ability.
+In addition, their met location will be Mirage Island instead of Route 130
 - Sealed Chamber still needs to be completed to open the Regi areas, but it's solved by simply pressing A in the inner room
     - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
 - Tickets for islands where Latios, Latias, Deoxys, Lugia, Ho-Oh, and Mew reside are given after beating the Elite Four
     - Latios and Latias no longer roam and instead both show up on Southern Island
-    - The Deoxys puzzle is much simpler
+    - The Birth Island puzzle is much simpler
     - Navel Rock is slightly easier to navigate
 - SS Tidal trainers can be rebattled every trip
 - Pokémon in the Battle Frontier/Trainer Hill now register in the Pokédex